That is true. It is also the least interesting way to understand him.

 He won enough that he belongs in the sport's permanent architecture rather than in its trivia section.

 Bowling has always produced strong local champions and forgotten television finalists.
 A player becomes more durable than that when his name keeps showing up in every official memory system the sport has built for itself.
 Asher is on the active PBA stats site, on the PBA Hall of Fame roll, and on the USBC Hall of Fame page.
-That kind of overlap usually means the career carried real weight.
+That kind of overlap usually means the career carried serious weight.

 The sport he played was still inventing its public image